TRaSH-Guides/Guides/docs/Plex/streaming-troubleshooting.md

 | Remote streams always look worse than expected | Remote/mobile quality cap set too low in the app or account settings | Tautulli/Tracearr quality profile for the session shows a lower resolution/bitrate than the source | Raise the app's remote streaming quality setting; see [How Do Streaming Quality Selections Work?](https://support.plex.tv/articles/203810306-how-do-streaming-quality-selections-work/){:target="_blank" rel="noopener noreferrer"} |
 | Buffering happens at specific times of day, on a specific ISP | ISP throttling or local congestion (peak-hour contention, streaming/BitTorrent traffic shaping) | Symptom correlates with time of day rather than any Tautulli/Tracearr stream data; direct play with adequate bandwidth still buffers | Test with a wired connection at the same time and run a speed test during the issue.
 Degraded results point at a connectivity problem but don't by themselves prove throttling; bring the data to the ISP if the pattern persists |
 | Remote streams are slow, but home streams are fast | Indirect (relayed) connection instead of a direct one | Tautulli/Tracearr shows the session as relayed rather than a secure/direct WAN connection | Try to get remote access connecting directly (port forwarding, correct public IP/port).
 If the ISP uses CGNAT or otherwise blocks inbound connections, a relay may be unavoidable regardless of port forwarding; see [Troubleshooting Remote Access](https://support.plex.tv/articles/200931138-troubleshooting-remote-access/){:target="_blank" rel="noopener noreferrer"} |

+## Jellyfin and Kodi

+This page is written for Plex, but the same direct-play-vs-transcode diagnostic applies to [Jellyfin](https://jellyfin.org/docs/){:target="_blank" rel="noopener noreferrer"}.
+Kodi needs a different approach since it's a client, not a server.

+**Jellyfin** - the Dashboard's
+[active devices/playback view](https://jellyfin.org/docs/general/server/devices/){:target="_blank" rel="noopener noreferrer"}
+shows the same play method (Direct Play, Direct Stream, or Transcode) as Tautulli, plus the reason a stream transcoded.
+Read it the same way as the Tautulli section above, and check the [Jellyfin FAQ](https://jellyfin.org/docs/general/faq/){:target="_blank" rel="noopener noreferrer"}
+for common causes.
+Tracearr already monitors Jellyfin (see the note near the top of this page), so a fleet running both Plex and Jellyfin doesn't need a separate tool for this.

+**Kodi** - Kodi is a client only; it has no server-side transcoding of its own.
+Buffering is almost always the client's own network (weak Wi-Fi, same as the first FAQ row above) or its cache settings, not a server problem.
+Kodi's [advancedsettings.xml](https://kodi.wiki/view/Advancedsettings.xml){:target="_blank" rel="noopener noreferrer"}
+controls buffer size and mode via the `<cache>` settings; see the wiki's [video cache how-to](https://kodi.wiki/view/HOW-TO:Modify_the_video_cache){:target="_blank" rel="noopener noreferrer"}
+for tuning them.
+A wired connection or a larger buffer clears most occasional stutter.
+Whether Kodi can direct play a file at all still depends on the playback device's own codec and container support, same as any other client.

 ## Related guides